Strategic Dialogue Assessment: The Crooked Path to Innocence: Can LLMs Perceive Strategic Effects of Language?

 \paragraph{Model size matters} We find that larger models (indicated by darker bars in Figure~\ref{fig:aggregated_results}) consistently outperform their smaller counterparts (i.e., the lighter bars) on our BaT and PaT and in identifying commitment types.
 Below, we report average effect sizes ($\Delta\mu$) to quantify these differences, with bootstrapped 95\% confidence intervals (CI) for each metric; Bonferroni-corrected statistical significance from a paired t-test is denoted with a (*): \bat ($\Delta\mu=0.16$*, 95\% CI $[0.06, 0.25]$), \pat ($\Delta\mu = 0.12$, 95\% CI $[0.04, 0.22]$), and \commit ($\Delta\mu = 0.10$*, 95\% CI $[0.05, 0.15]$).
 The effects are inconsistent, though positive for \nrbat ($\Delta\mu = 0.08$, 95\% CI $[-0.07, 0.23]$), even when models exhibit improvements on BaT and PaT.
 This is because NRBaT is a cumulative measure that aggregates benefits across the entire discourse, making it less sensitive to the position of individual moves.
 Errors in local benefit estimation can cancel each other out over the course of the dialogue, which explains why models may sometimes exhibit low BaT and PaT scores but still achieve high NRBaT values, or vice versa.
 Most models already perform well on violation identification, though we do observe that larger models tend to perform slightly better for example, on \man ($\Delta\mu = 0.12$*, 95\% CI $[0.06, 0.19]$).

 \paragraph{Reasoning (CoT) does not help with our metrics} Models equipped with explicit reasoning mechanisms (i.e., the bars to the right of the dashed line in Figure \ref{fig:aggregated_results}) do not consistently improve performance and, in some cases, perform worse than their non-reasoning counterparts (i.e., bars to the left of the dashed line in the same color).
 This is particularly evident in \pat ($\Delta\mu = -0.10$*, 95\% CI $[-0.18, -0.04]$), and is also observed in \bat ($\Delta\mu = -0.03$, 95\% CI $[-0.11, 0.04]$) \nrbat ($\Delta\mu = -0.09$, 95\% CI $[-0.22, 0.03]$), and \commit ($\Delta\mu = -0.02$, 95\% CI $[-0.07, 0.02]$) across most models, with the exception of \texttt{GPT-o3-mini}.
-The confidence intervals for BaT and Commit include zero primarily due to this outlier.
-These results suggest that explicit reasoning tends to hinder models’ ability to perceive strategic losses, if not benefits, as seen in the case of \texttt{GPT-o3-mini}.
-We further discuss possible reasons in Section \ref{qual_analysis}.
+The confidence intervals for \bat\ and \commit\ include zero primarily due to this outlier.
+These results suggest that explicit reasoning tends to hinder models' ability to perceive strategic losses, if not benefits, as seen in the case of \texttt{GPT-o3-mini}.
+We further discuss possible reasons in section \ref{qual_analysis}.
 However, we do observe that models with reasoning ability outperform their counterparts on e.g., \man($\Delta\mu = 0.06$, 95\% CI $[0.02, 0.12]$) while the effects are weaker than model size.
+Lastly, we emphasize that our primary contribution lies in providing a method to probe how LLMs perceive the strategic effects of discourse moves.
+The results we present are restricted to the models examined under our prompting setup, and while they highlight certain issues (e.g., with CoT), we refrain from drawing strong conclusions in this fast-paced field.